 Staff training has focused on developing high expectations, challenge, improved questioning and assessment for learning.
 This is having a marked effect on the quality of teaching and learning.

-Through the development of our school vision and the identification of key values, our children are developing important skills for learning such as resilience, perseverance, independence and team work.
+Through the development of our school vision and the identification of key values, our children are developing important skills for learning such as resilience, creativity, and collaboration.